OSHIKAMO | Katsutoshi Sasaki + Associates

 OSHIKAMO house is located in a residential area and is surrounded by neighboring housings, with a mother’s house on its west.

 Requests for the house include: encourages the family to spend time together (rather than isolating anyone) / spatial / bright with plenty of natural light.

 The family space is arranged at the center of the site.

-Distance among rooms and curved spaces provide adequate privacy.
+The distance between rooms and curved spaces provides adequate privacy.

-Each rooms are indistinctly connected to each other via central space.
+Each room is indistinctly connected to each other via central space.

 That indistinct connection is the key concept of this house, expressing the spatial relationship (not on/off relationship) among the rooms.

 You can grasp the space visually if the entire space is visible.